hyperion-rt/hyperion/docs/setup/analytical_yso_model.rst

 :doc:`setup_images`, and :doc:`setup_conf` sections of the :doc:`model`
 description.

-Once the model is set up, the user can write it out to the disk for use with the Fortran radiation transfer code::
+Once the model is set up, you can write it out to the disk for use with the Fortran radiation transfer code::

     m.write('example.rtin')